 Supplementary explanation Explana- tion by represen- tative Creation and publication of Disclosure Policy The Company has established a disclosure policy and publishes it on its website.
 Regular briefings for individual investors In principle, the Company plans to hold a briefing session for individual investors once a year.
-Yes Periodic briefings for analysts and institutional investors We are currently holding a financial result briefing for the second quarter and these financial results briefing.
-These meetings include a report on the financial results by the representative director and a briefing for analysts and institutional investors on future business strategies.
-In addition, quarterly earnings announcements are followed by visits to domestic and overseas institutional investors.
-Yes Holding regular briefings for overseas investors Several times a year, the Company visits overseas investors individually to explain its business performance and other matters.
-No Posting of IR materials on our website Timely disclosure materials are posted on the Company's website immediately after disclosure.
+Yes Periodic briefings for analysts and institutional investors The Company holds a second quarter financial results meeting and this financial results meeting.
+The content of the meeting will be a financial report by the representative director and a presentation of future business strategies for analysts and institutional investors.
+In addition, IR meetings with domestic and foreign institutional investors are held after the announcement of quarterly financial results four times a year.
+Yes Holding regular briefings for overseas investors Several times a year, we attend conferences for overseas investors to explain our business performance, etc. No Posting of IR materials on our website Timely disclosure materials are posted on the Company's website immediately after disclosure.
 In addition, a library of previously disclosed materials is available on the Investor Relations section of the Company's website.
 In addition, the Company holds briefings for analysts and institutional investors on its second quarter financial results and this earnings release and discloses materials from these briefings to the Timely Disclosure Service and posts them on the Company's website.